 Public statement: There are strong public statements of support on record from current and past administrations.

 Current president Muhammadu Buhari has repeatedly expressed support for NEITI since taking office on 29 May 2015.
 His administration listed fighting corruption and enhancing transparency as key elements of its policy agenda.
 President Buhari publicly pledged to “review and implement audit recommendations by NEITI including those on remittances and remediation” within the first 100 days of his government.
-At the UK Anti-Corruption Summit on 12 May 2016, President Buhari affirmed the Federal Government of Nigeria’s commitment (FGN) to continue working through the EITI to strengthen transparency and welcomed the 2016 EITI Standard, noting in particular the requirements on beneficial ownership and sale of the state’s share of production.
-He also committed to enhance disclosure of payments to government for the sale of oil, gas and minerals, complementing ongoing work in the EITI.
+At the UK Anti-Corruption Summit on 12 May 2016, President Buhari affirmed the Federal Government of Nigeria’s (FGN’s) commitment to continue working through the EITI to strengthen transparency and welcomed the 2016 EITI Standard, noting in particular the requirements on beneficial ownership and sale of the state’s share of production.
+He also committed to enhance disclosure of payments to government for the sale of oil, gas, and minerals, complementing ongoing work in the EITI.
 On 4 March 2016, Vice President Yemi Osinbajo confirmed the Buhari administration’s commitment to implementing the EITI.
 Vice President Osinbajo also committed to implement the findings and recommendations of NEITI audit reports at a press conference following his meeting with former EITI Chair Clare Short on 18 June 2015.

-Previous administrations have regularly issued regular public statements of support for EITI implementation.
+Previous administrations have regularly issued public statements of support for EITI implementation.
 President Goodluck Jonathan expressed government support for NEITI both in meetings with the EITI Chair and in public fora.
 President Jonathan met with NSWG members on two occasions and with the Executive Secretary once.
-President Musa Yar’Adua also reiterated government support for NEITI on several occasion, including at the inauguration of the new NEITI NSWG on 29 January 2008.
+President Musa Yar’Adua also reiterated government support for NEITI on several occasions, including at the inauguration of the new NEITI NSWG on 29 January 2008.
 He stated that NEITI was critical to Nigeria’s development objectives and that Nigeria had benefitted from signing up to the EITI.
-President Olusegun Obasanjo originally committed Nigeria to implement the EITI in November 2003 and established the Nigeria EITI (NEITI) National Stakeholders Working Group (NSWG) on 16 February 2004.
+President Olusegun Obasanjo originally committed Nigeria to implement the EITI in November 2003 and established the NEITI NSWG on 16 February 2004.

 Senior lead: The chairmanship of the NSWG has rotated since 2007 between senior government officials (ministers) and senior civil society representatives.
 The Chair of the NSWG is directly responsible to the President and to the National Assembly.